Original Research

 Finding #3: Seven Data Sources Power Most Campaigns

-Not all data is created equal.
+Some data sources deliver far more coverage than others.
 Here’s what actually appears in published placements:

 Pro Tip